-Benefits: It has a distinct relaxing and calming effect on mind and body.
+Benefits: It has a distinct calming effect on the mind and relaxes the body.
 At the red light, this practice will prevent impatience, frustration and road rage.
-Every red light is an opportunity to get relaxed rather than irritated!
+Every red light is an opportunity to get relaxed, rather than irritated!
 Welcome the red lights, you no choice any way!
 Children 9- 15 years liked this mode most among all the modes.

 “I don’t like the green light!”: It is funny to recollect what one of my clients said after 3 weeks of beginning the practicing ‘Focusing on breathing’.

 ”I practice the ‘Staring mode’ when waiting at a red light.
 I find myself being disappointed when the light turns green, as it interrupts my breathing practice”.